-Summarize the situation as the client has described it- you want to make sure that you are correctly hearing what he is trying to say.
+Summarize the situation as the person has described it- you want to make sure that you are correctly hearing what they are trying to say.
 Ask, "Am I hearing that you...?"
 Stay focused and calm.
-Assess the situation from your perspective: is the client in danger?
-If so, tell the client that you are concerned and that you will do everything you can to prevent him from completing suicide.
+Assess the situation from your perspective: is the person in danger?
+If so, tell them that you are concerned and that you will do everything you can to prevent them from dying by suicide.
 Say things like, "Don't go away", "I'll do something", "I'll help".